 Our small size combined with our extensive experience and knowledge working with various Special Operations groups for over a decade, allows us to be very flexible in how we implement our training to different groups with varying needs.

 BDM's private training areas range from 150 acres to just under 3,000 acres throughout North Carolina and Virginia.
 Whether your unit is training on MRZRs, non-standard tactical vehicles (NSTVs) or other vehicle platform, we have a training area that is able to accommodate it.

 off-road Non-Standard Vehicle (NSV)

 BDM has extensive advanced off-road driver training experience and background on indigenous non-standard vehicle platforms that focus primarily on Toyota and Land Rover platforms.
-From early to late model Toyota Hiluxes, Land Rover Defenders and many other commonly used vehicles throughout the world in various theaters.
+From early to late model Toyota Hiluxes, Land Cruisers, 70 Series Toyota's and many other commonly used vehicles throughout the world in various theaters.